PharmaComplianceGMP

 38%

-Of pharma recalls are linked to manufacturing process failures and poor data integrity
+Of pharma recalls linked to manufacturing failures

 60%